 The Last Jedi

-Writer / Director, Rian Johnson, took over the helm for The Last Jedi and has set what appears to be, at the time of writing, a significantly larger amount of the story in the Ahch-To location as Luke Skywalker trains Rey in the ways of The Force.
-Accordingly, shooting on the island for the amount of time needed would have been excessively risky and so a number of locations throughout Ireland, such as the Inishowen Peninsula, Ceann Sibeal in Dingle, and Crookhaven in Cork, were used as stand-in locations for parts of the movie with, presumably, only the most iconic and spectacular footage being shot on Skellig Michael itself.
+Writer / Director, Rian Johnson, took over the helm for The Last Jedi and set what a significantly larger amount of the story in the Ahch-To location as Luke Skywalker trains Rey in the ways of The Force.
+Accordingly, shooting on the island for the amount of time needed would have been excessively risky and so a number of locations throughout Ireland, such as the Inishowen Peninsula, Ceann Sibeal in Dingle, and Crookhaven in Cork, were used as stand-in locations for parts of the movie with only the most iconic and spectacular footage being shot on Skellig Michael itself.